feabhas/docker-target/README.md

    * `Disconnect` to dettach the GUI but leave the emulation running
    * `Halt` to stop the emulation and dettach the GUI

-Closing the Python GUI using the `Quit` button or thye normal windows close icon will not stop the emulation.
+Closing the Python GUI using the `Quit` button or the normal windows close icon will also stop the emulation.

 Use the Python GUI to monitor and interact with the program.